OxygenCobalt/Auxio/info/FAQ.md

 #### What formats does Auxio support?

-As per the [Supported ExoPlayer Formats](https://exoplayer.dev/supported-formats.html), Auxio supports MP4, MP3, MKA, OGG, WAV, MPEG, ACC on all versions of Android.
-However, FLAC files can only be played on Android 8.1 and above.
-Below that, Auxio must be patched with the [FLAC Extension](https://github.com/google/ExoPlayer/tree/release-v2/extensions/flac).
+As per the [Supported ExoPlayer Formats](https://exoplayer.dev/supported-formats.html), Auxio supports MP4, MP3, MKA, OGG, WAV, MPEG, AAC on all versions of Android.
+Auxio also supports FLAC on all versions of Android through the use of the ExoPlayer FLAC extension.

 #### Why are accents lighter/less saturated in dark mode?